 If the crop is grown on sandy, humus-rich soils (humus content over 4%), copper-containing fertilizers must be applied in fall.
 Copper deficiency leads to the formation of a weak tissue, increasing the likelihood of powdery mildew infection and lodging.

-Identify your field productivity zones in EOS Crop Monitoring to distribute fertilizers across the field rationally.
+Identify your field productivity zones in EOSDA Crop Monitoring to distribute fertilizers across the field rationally.

 Rye is not demanding in terms of water.
 Thanks to a highly developed root system it makes good use of the reserves of winter moisture in the soil.
 The crop does not need heavy winter precipitation.
 Dry fall weather is favorable, especially during sowing, as rye is sensitive to sowing in wet soil.
 Sufficient rainfall at low temperatures during the stemming period is necessary for uniform and complete stemming, which is good for high yields.

 During flowering, no rye watering is needed.
 After flowering, it is not so demanding on the level of moisture, but on light soils, even a slight drought leads to insufficient grain filling.

 Here are the most common rye pests and the ways to protect the crop from them: